Chukk87/DataPaint/README.md

 ## License

-This project is licensed under the Craig Norris
+This project is licensed under Craig Norris

 ## Acknowledgments